Beyond BI: other problems you can solve with Metabase

 - Figure out which tables of your database are relevant to non-engineers, and mark the remainder as hidden.

-- Write descriptions of commonly used tables and any confusing fields to make it easier for people to explore your data.
+- Write descriptions of commonly used tables and any confusing field to make it easier for people to explore your data.

 - Create a few simple saved questions for frequently asked questions.